 The WAR report

-This is also the part of the review process where you’ll look at your improvement strategy.
-If an AWS Well-Architected Partner conducted the review for you, they’ll likely give you a prioritized plan for addressing your risks.
+At this point in the review process, you should be analyzing your improvement strategy.
+If an AWS Well-Architected Partner conducted the review for you, they should provide a prioritized plan for addressing your risks.

 When Do You Need to Run an AWS WAR?

-AWS recommends conducting a review every 6 to 12 months for each of your organization’s critical workloads.
+AWS recommends conducting a review every six to 12 months for each of your organization’s critical workloads.

-A critical workload is defined as a workload that’s quintessential to your business operations.
-What you will consider a critical workload depends heavily on your industry and your business.
+A critical workload is a workload that’s quintessential to your business operations.
+What you will consider a critical workload depends heavily on your industry and business.

 If you’re a retailer, your online payment gateway would be a critical workload.
-If you’re a manufacturer, it could be your supply chain IT system.
-These are the workloads that are necessary to keep your business running.
+For manufacturers, it could be your supply chain IT system.
+These workloads keep your business running.

-It’s important to understand that the Well-Architected Framework is a living set of guidelines and best practices.
-It continues to evolve alongside other areas of technology.
-This means that your architecture could be considered Well-Architected right now, but you could have various elements deemed High Risk a few months later if the framework updates.
+As the Well-Architected Framework is a living set of guidelines and best practices, it continues to evolve alongside other areas of technology.
+This means your architecture could be considered Well-Architected today, but you could have various elements deemed High Risk a few months later if the framework updates.

-For this reason, it’s not a bad idea to err on the side of caution and conduct an AWS WAR at the end of every quarter.
+For this reason, it’s not a bad idea to err on the side of caution and conduct an AWS WAR every quarter.
 This will ensure your up to date with changes within your cloud environment and any external changes that could affect your performance, security, and stability.

 Is an AWS WAR Enough to Keep My Systems Protected?